FreedomBen/slackbot_frd/README.md

     * Is parsed as JSON.
     * All portions are optional except token (unless token is specified elsewhere)
     * If JSON doesn't contain "bots" then all bots will be run
+    * All config options are available to your bots through the global variable '$slackbotfrd_conf', so you can put stuff here (like an API key for your bot's functionality)
     * Example:

         ```